-With its sprawling cityscape, massive population, and metropolitan charms, Chicago isn't necessarily a place that you would think of as being a great destination for hikers.
+With its sprawling cityscape, massive population, and metropolitan charms, Chicago isn't necessarily the first place that comes to mind when picking great destinations for hikers.
 But, as it turns out, Chi Town actually sits close to some fantastic trails, many of which give urban dwellers a chance to escape the hustle and bustle of life in the Windy City on a regular basis.
 In fact, there are more than a hundred trails of varying lengths and difficulties within easy driving distance of downtown, often making it difficult to choose which one to actually explore.

 With that in mind, we've combed through many of those options and have come up with five of our favorites, each of which has something unique and special to offer.
-So, the next time you're in Chicago and looking to stretch your legs, why not give one of these trails a go.
+So, the next time you're in Chicago and looking for an excuse to stretch your legs, why not give one of these hiking trails a go.
+Chances are, you'll be pleasantly surprised at just how good they actually are.

-Those living in, or visiting, Chicago who are looking for a surprisingly scenic walking route within the city limits themselves should checkout the Lakefront Trail.
-At 18 miles in length, it offers plenty of distance to cover, wandering along the shores of Lake Michigan and through lovely urban parks along the way.
-The towering cityscape makes for a dramatic backdrop, although at times it is easy to forget you're still in the city at all.
+At 18 miles in length, the Lakefront Trail is surprisingly long and diverse.
+Wandering along the shores of Lake Michigan and through lovely urban parks throughout its length, the route make for a nice escape from traditional urban life.
+Despite the fact that the towering cityscape makes for a dramatic backdrop, although at times it is easy to forget you're still in the city at all.

 The route is paved and very easy to follow, which makes it highly accessible for hikers of all ages and experience levels.
 This is a mixed-use trail however, which means you'll share it with runners and cyclists too.
 While the trail isn't as secluded as some of the others on this list, it is easy to reach, offers a variety of landscapes to walk through, and is a great way to explore the metropolitan area on foot.

 Illinois Canyon Trail: Starved Rock State Park